showmik/intisarbnaim.github.io/furigana-tool/index.md

 ## Using the Furigana Tool

-As you might guess, having to write HTML code every time I wanted to use Furigana was a pain.
+As you might have guessed, having to write HTML code every time I wanted to use Furigana was a pain.
 This tool made things much easier.
 Now all I have to do is type in the Kanji and Furigana, and it will generate the code for me.

 {{< image src="/images/FuriganaToolInterface01.png" alt="AppInterface01">}}
 {{< image src="/images/furigana_fool_interface_02.png" alt="AppInterface02">}}